 Brexit, Covid-19, and the climate emergency are forcing us as a sector to review, and in some cases, reset, the way we do things.
 The pandemic in particular has both accelerated existing trends and halted well-intentioned plans while efforts are focused on recovery.

-In the face of these challenges, it might be tempting to dial back on international engagement and look inwards.
-However, international partnerships have been a vital part of the UK’s response to Covid-19, and will be a cornerstone of its recovery.
+International partnerships have been a vital part of the UK’s response to Covid-19, and will be a cornerstone of its recovery.
 At this crucial time in higher education, we, as a sector, cannot afford to lose our strategic and valuable partnerships across the world.

 If you have any questions about this or any other of our events, please contact us on email@example.com or 07500 441505.